 If you see a patterned fabric, you need to concentrate on the primary color of the whole garment.
 There might be blue flowers on white, but you need to figure out which color is primary here.
 It’s primarily white that is basic here, so you need to see if that primary color is from your True Spring palette.

-It’s believed that True Autumn needs to use low to medium contrasts because of the delicacy of natural beauty.
-You might still go for low-level contrast, which would right for you.
+It’s believed that True Spring needs to use low to medium contrasts because of the delicacy of natural beauty.
+You might still go for low-level contrast, which would be right for you.
 However, there is always a solution for you if you didn’t find anything from this guide.

 Jewelry For True Spring Color Palette

 How you could fix your non-perfect colored look with just one thing.
 It’s a necklace, and for me it’s pearls.
 Be mindful that pearls need to fit your skin color perfectly.
 When you put something like a pearl necklace on your neck, you create a rough separation between the “wrong” color for your skin and the necklace.
 So, the chain is going to be the primary color reflector for your skin color.

 For example, I have a purple dress that does not really fit my skin color, and my face tends to look a bit tired with it.
 You know it, especially if you have blue eye bags in the morning.
 It doesn’t make me look the best.
 So I create a cut between the color and my face with a pearl necklace that perfectly fits my skin.
 So the jewelry is the first color reflector near my face.